New Mexico Solar Gross Receipts Tax (GRT) Exemption

 An inverter is a key part of any solar installation.
 The inverter takes the DC energy generated by your solar panels and converts it into AC energy, which is what your home uses.
 Without an inverter, your panels would be completely useless for actually powering your home.

 A solar inverter can cost anywhere from several hundred dollars to more than a thousand if you’re looking for a quality piece.
 This means that you’ll be looking at around a $50 tax on your inverter.
-Go Solar Group prefers SolarEdge for our inverters, which provide you the best quality for the money spent.
+Go Solar Group prefers SolarEdge for our inverters, which provide you with the best quality for the money spent.

 Not many consider the electrical wiring necessary to fully install a solar panel system when they think about solar prices.
 Without this wiring, however, your solar panels would not be actually linked to your house to provide you with power.
 A complete system of solar wiring can cost several hundred dollars.
 Much like the inverter, you’ll be looking at dozens of dollars in taxes.

 Solar conduits are pipes, which are what the wiring runs through to reach your house itself.
 Conduits are usually made of PVC and can be pretty cheap.
 However, depending on the climate in which you live, some homes will need conduits made of some stronger material to withstand the weather.
 In this case, steel is a popular choice, but also much more expensive than PVC piping.

 A lightning arrester is a device that protects your panels and wiring from becoming overloaded by a sudden burst of electricity.
 In the case of solar panels, arresters are generally targeted at lightning strikes.
 They absorb excess energy generated by these strikes and direct it into the ground, which protects your panels and wiring.
 Most systems should have a couple of arresters, which are usually around $100 per arrester.
 Avoiding the sales tax on your arresters can save you a tidy sum.